Fire30/PS4-3.55-Code-Execution-PoC/README.md

 PS4 3.55 Code Execution
 ==============
-This repo contains a PoC for getting code execution on ps4's with firmware version 3.55 It uses the same webkit vulnerability as the henkaku project.
+This repo contains a PoC for getting code execution on ps4's with firmware version 3.55(Now with support for 3.15 and 3.50).
+It uses the same webkit vulnerability as the henkaku project.
 So far there is basic ROP working and returning to normal execution is included.
 I have also included some helper methods to make researching a tad easier.
 Currently the documentation is pretty poor but I will  be updating it over time.

 Usage
 ==============